Hansi Flick: Barcelona

 On 30 April and 6 May 2025, Flick managed Barcelona in the UEFA Champions League semi-final against Inter Milan.
 Despite being eliminated 7–6 on aggregate, his tactical approach received praise for its intensity and attacking intent.
 Flick employed a 4–2–3–1 formation focused on high pressing and wide overloads, with Lamine Yamal and Raphinha stretching Inter's defensive shape.
 While Barcelona created numerous chances and scored six goals over the two legs, their aggressive high line was repeatedly exposed by Inter's direct counter-attacks.
 Despite the elimination, the matches were seen as a reaffirmation of Flick's proactive tactical identity.

 Following a 2–0 win over their rivals Espanyol on 15 May 2025, Flick achieved his first La Liga title with Barcelona, with goals from Lamine Yamal and Fermín López.
-This game confirmed Flick’s domestic double, as he added his league title to his win in the Copa del Rey.
+This game confirmed Flick's domestic double, as he added his league title to his win in the Copa del Rey.

 During the 2024–25 season, Flick led Barcelona to an unprecedented four victories over Real Madrid in official competitions, including both La Liga fixtures, the Supercopa de España final, and the Copa del Rey final.
 This marked the first time in the modern era that Barcelona achieved a clean sweep over their rivals in all official matches within a single season.
-On 21 May 2025, Flick signed a contract extension until 2027, solidifying his commitment to the club following this historic achievement.
+Then, on 21 May 2025, Flick signed a contract extension until 2027.

+Barcelona continued the good form the following season in completing a double by winning the Supercopa de España in Jeddah, Saudi Arabia, and once again the Spanish league, La Liga, after the Clásico in May of the 2025–26 season with three games to spare.
+After that victory, with the side now 14 points ahead, it was mathematically impossible for Real Madrid to win the league.
+With his success at the club, Flick signed a one year contract extension bringing his time up to 2028.